 What Is the Difference Between ATS and AMF Panels?

-The difference between the two is how the generator is started.
-ATS includes a volt free contact that the generator uses to start/stop via its set mounted control panel, while the AMF includes a generator controller with start stop, speed, oil pressure, water temperature and full level alarms.
+A key difference between the two is how the generator is started.
+ATS includes a voltage-free contact that the generator uses to start/stop via its set-mounted control panel, while the AMF includes a generator controller with start stop, speed, oil pressure, water temperature and full level alarms.

 Delivery of an AMF Project in Bristol